tikv/rfcs/text/2019-03-27-follower-request-snapshot.md

 ## Summary

-In current design, a follower can only wait for the leader to send a snapshot iff the leader founds out the follower cannot catch up to its index.
-This RFC proposes to let a follower able to request snapshot from leader actively.
+In current design, a follower can only wait for the leader to send a snapshot iff the leader finds out the follower cannot catch up to its index.
+This RFC proposes to let a follower be able to request snapshot from leader actively.

 ## Motivation